PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 forever to complete manually.
-An essential part of this guidance is based on using an external tool named [**Translations Builder**](https://github.com/PowerBiDevCamp/TranslationsBuilder) that’s been created for content creators using Power BI Desktop.
+An essential part of this guidance is based on using an external tool named [**Translations Builder**](https://github.com/PowerBiDevCamp/TranslationsBuilder) that’s been designed for content creators using Power BI Desktop.
 Once you understand how all the pieces fit together, you’ll be able to build multi-language reports for Power BI using a strategy that is reliable, predictable and scalable.